rcap107/retrieve-merge-predict/README.md

 YADL is derived from YAGO3 [source](https://yago-knowledge.org/getting-started) and shares its CC BY 4.0 license.

 Datasets were pre-processed before they were used in our experiments.
-Pre-processing steps are reported in the [preparation repository](XXXX) and this repository.

 **Important**: in the current version of the code, all base tables are expected to include a column named `target` that contains the variable that should be predicted by the ML model.
 Please process any new input table so that the prediction column is named `target`.

 ### Starmie
-To implement Starmie in our pipeline, we implemented modifications that are tracked in a [fork](https://github.com/megagonlabs/starmie) of the [original repository](XXXX).
+To implement Starmie in our pipeline, we implemented modifications that are tracked in a [fork](https://github.com/megagonlabs/starmie).

 # Installing the requirements
 We recommend to use conda environments to fetch the required packages.
 File `environment.yaml` contains the